You have worked hard, and now you present your result to your audience.

 Did they not understand?
 Were they bored?
 Or both?

-It’s a common challenge for every knowledge worker: how to prevent people from tuning out when you discuss your complex topic.
+It’s a common challenge for everyone who works on specialist topics: how do you prevent people from tuning out when you discuss complex information?

-Of course, to what extent your audience is involved with your story depends on multiple factors.
+To what extent you get your audience involved depends on multiple factors.
 But one of those factors is often overlooked by communicators: how much abstract language you use.
 That makes a big difference.

 Abstract language won’t get your audience engaged

-Since abstract language is very common in science and policy, you may be so accustomed to using it, that it’s difficult to recognize and turn it into something more lively.
+Since abstract language is very common in science and policy, you may be accustomed to using it.
+Which makes it difficult to recognize, let alone turn it into something more lively.

 6 suggestions to make your abstract story more concrete and vivid